-Popular foreign companies in China specialized in baby & infant personal care
+Popular foreign companies in China specialize in baby & infant personal care

 Following China’s potential market and rapidly expanding customer base, foreign companies have seized the opportunity to expand their activities, fighting to become the market leaders in the mother and baby products market in China.